jordanbecketmoore/OpenAPIOperator/README.md

 `HTTPRoute`s that correspond to the routing rules defined by the `OpenApiSpec`.
 These `HTTPRoutes` will be attached to the source `Gateway`, whose traffic they will route to the target `Service`.

+The `OpenApi` resource will also optionally host a copy of your `OpenApiSpec